meteosat007/solar-pylontech/README.md

 Cheap USB adapters that just work.
 ![RS485 USB Adapter](https://user-images.githubusercontent.com/41062235/99592383-0d773600-29e8-11eb-9223-0295719651f6.jpg)

-For information here are the correct request strings in ASCII for the two batteries.
+Here are the correct request strings in ASCII for the two batteries.
 Info on the WEB seems out of date for the slave battery.

 Master Battery              Request
 Get analog values           ~20024642E00202FD33\r